GoogleCloudPlatform/pgadapter/docs/emulator.md

 ### Example: Running PGAdapter in a Docker Container

-The additional complexity when running PGAdapter in a Docker container is that PGAdapter must have network access to the Cloud Spanner Emulator.
+When running PGAdapter in a Docker container, PGAdapter must have network access to the Cloud Spanner Emulator.
 The easiest way to achieve this is by running both in Docker and connect them both to the same Docker network.
 This example uses Docker Compose to set up a Docker network and start both the emulator and PGAdapter.

 ```shell
 cat <<EOT > docker-compose.yml